-All large whale species, with the exception of pygmy right whales, were exploited by commercial whaling in the South Atlantic Ocean.
+All large whale species were exploited by commercial whaling in the South Atlantic Ocean.
 They were captured in both feeding and breeding grounds.
-Each whale species suffered different degrees of exploitation and some were severely depleted.
-In the XVII - XIX centuries, right, humpback and sperm whales were captured by early whalers in the eastern South American and the southwestern African coasts.
-The faster species - blue, fin, sei, Bryde's and minke whales - became available to whaling after the introduction of modern whaling techniques (e.g. the harpoon gun, steampowered vessels).
+Each large whale species suffered different degrees of exploitation and some were severely depleted.
+Between the XVII and the XIX centuries, right, humpback and sperm whales were captured by early whalers in the eastern South American and the southwestern African coasts.
+The faster species - blue, fin, sei, Bryde's and minke whales - became available to whaling after the introduction of modern whaling techniques (e.g. the harpoon gun, steam- powered vessels).

-In the Antarctic (feeding grounds), whales were taken and processed by both shore based stations established in Subantarctic islands as well as factory ships, while in tropical to temperate waters (breeding areas) they were primarily processed in land stations, though some factory ships did operate in the area.
-Up to the XX century, main continental whaling stations operating around the South Atlantic were, in South America, Cabo Frio and Costinha, in Brazil, both Brazilian-Japanese enterprises; and, in Africa, Cap Lopez in Gabon; Lobito, Elephant Bay, Mossamedes, Porto Alexandre and Baía dos Tigres in Angola, Walvis Bay and Luderitz in Namibia; Saldanha Bay (Donkergat and Salamander) and Hangklip in South Africa.
+In the Antarctic (feeding grounds), large whales were taken and processed by both shore based stations established in Subantarctic islands as well as factory ships, while in tropical to temperate waters (breeding areas) they were primarily processed in land stations, though some factory ships did operate in the area.
+Up until the XX century, main continental whaling stations operating around the South Atlantic were, in South America, Cabo Frio and Costinha, in Brazil, both Brazilian-Japanese enterprises; and, in Africa, Cap Lopez in Gabon; Lobito, Elephant Bay, Mossamedes, Porto Alexandre and Baía dos Tigres in Angola, Walvis Bay and Luderitz in Namibia; Saldanha Bay (Donkergat and Salamander) and Hangklip in South Africa.

-In Antarctic waters, the main species killed were blue, fin, sei, humpback and minke whales, while in the tropical/subtropical whaling (and breeding) grounds off the western African and the eastern South American coasts, the species taken were right, blue, fin, humpback, sei, Bryde's, minke and sperm whales.
+In Antarctic waters, the main species killed were blue, fin, sei, humpback and minke whales, while in the tropical/subtropical whaling (and breeding) grounds off the western African and the eastern South American coasts, the main species taken were right, blue, fin, humpback, sei, Bryde's, minke and sperm whales.

-It is worth noting that the South Atlantic was a region which was intensely targeted by 'pirate' or illegal whaling.
+It is worth noting that the South Atlantic was a region intensely targeted by 'pirate' or illegal whaling.
 Its most blatant example is possibly the slaughter of endangered Southern right whales by pelagic fleets which continued until the 1970s, causing significant damage to the recovery of this species.
-Between 1960/61 and 1967/68, within the proposed Sanctuary, around 1300 southern right whales were killed by Soviet fleets off the coast of South America, and around 330 in the Southeast Atlantic north of 40°S. Other large whales were also subject to excessive and unreported catches by the same fleets, and the extent of the damage to species/stocks and implications for the future of these stocks in the South Atlantic are still under scrutiny.
+Between 1960/61 and 1967/68, within the proposed Sanctuary, around 1300 southern right whales were killed off the coast of South America, and around 330 in the Southeast Atlantic north of 40° S. Other large whales were also subject to excessive and unreported catches by the same fleets, and the extent of the damage to species/stocks and implications for the future of these stocks in the South Atlantic are still under scrutiny.

-The effects of coastal whaling in parts of the South Atlantic, as already noted, are only partially documented, and in Brazil at least Southern right and humpback whales were killed in the 20th century by foreign and locally owned coastal whaling station which impacted breeding populations in addition to the large catches taken in the Antarctic feeding grounds.
+The effects of coastal whaling in parts of the South Atlantic, as already noted, are only partially documented, and in Brazil Southern right, minke, sperm and humpback whales were killed in the

+20th century by foreign and locally owned coastal whaling stations which impacted breeding populations in addition to the large catches taken in the Antarctic feeding grounds.
 The western South Atlantic humpback whale population was depleted to less than 4% of its pre-exploitation size in the late 1950s.
-It is also known that shore stations preyed upon right whales in Uruguay, and similarly there is scarce data, uncovered so far, to account for the true scale of such operations.
+It is also known that shore stations targeted right whales in Uruguay, and similarly there is scarce data, uncovered so far, to estimate the true scale of such operations.